Choosing a home security system is easy if you know the right questions to ask.

 Ideally, you want a company that is at the forefront of technology.
 Do they have apps for your phone, tablet and computer?
 Does the system integrate with Apple watch or Apple TV?

 We all know the difference between a responsive, well-designed app and a slow, buggy app.
-Considering you’ll be managing your system from your phone, you want an app that is a joy to use.
+When you consider you’ll be managing your system from your phone, you want an app that is a joy to use.

 If a company charges a subscription fee it can be a good sign that the company is committed to providing a service and will invest heavily in the product to keep you happy.

 3. Can you share any customer testimonials or successful case studies?